 - Print your own toy photography picture.
 It can be a special one made for this occasion or one of your already taken pictures.
 Please, make quality prints.
 Many of us like to use Moo, but you can use alternatives on the web.
 Just make sure they are of good quality.

 - Handwrite your postcard.
 Yes, it’s quite a lot of work, but signing your cards makes the experience much more personal.

 - Send it in an envelope.
 You want it to cross the world harmless.
-And a few of us (not me!) likes to keep unopened all cards and open them on Christmas Eve or Christmas Day.
+And some of us like to keep unopened all the cards until Christmas Eve or Christmas Day.

 The Detailed Steps